amsen20/masters-thesis/docs/evaluation/imem-in-practice.md

 ...
 ```

-The compilation error in below is the result of the above code:
+The above code results in the compilation error below:

 ```
 ...